 Observation: After an evaluation and before beginning hormonal therapy, you and your gynecology (GYN) team may decide to keep track of your symptoms and try mild pain medicine.
-This is usually the first step for girls with premenarcheal endometriosis (who have not had their first period).
-Observation is generally not recommended for girls who have already experienced their periods because the disease can progress after surgery unless medications are continued.
+This is usually the first step for people with premenarcheal endometriosis (who have not had their first period).
+Observation is generally not recommended for people who have already experienced their periods because the disease can progress after surgery unless medications are continued.

 Lifestyle changes: Dealing with chronic pelvic pain can be challenging.
 Exercising often helps to relieve or lessen pelvic pain and menstrual cramps.
-Eating a healthy and balanced anti-inflammatory diet and getting 8-9 hrs. of sleep every night will also help your body manage pain.
+Eating a healthy and balanced anti-inflammatory diet and getting 8-9 hrs.
+Of sleep every night will also help your body manage pain.
 Practicing relaxation techniques such as yoga and meditation help to ease pain too.

 Pain treatment services: If you do not have relief from your symptoms, your gynecologist may refer you to a pain treatment program for an evaluation.
-Following an evaluation, services such as biofeedback, physical therapy, acupuncture and exercise programs may be offered.
+Following an evaluation, services such as biofeedback, pelvic floor physical therapy, acupuncture and exercise programs may be offered.

 What else do I need to know about endometriosis?

-- Endometriosis occurs in women of ALL races.
+- Endometriosis occurs in peopleof ALL races.

 - Endometriosis is NOT a STI (sexually transmitted infection).